-Durable medical equipment (DME) and related supplies

-(For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is also available on our website at medicare.peakhealth.org.
+In-Network: 20% of the total cost.
+Out-of-Network: 30% of the total cost.
 Your cost sharing for Medicare oxygen equipment coverage is 20% in-network and 30% out-of-network, every month.
 Your cost sharing will not change after being enrolled for 36 months.

-Emergency care

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.
+Prior authorization may be required.
+Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network. \$95 copay per emergency visit.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network. \$90 copay per emergency visit.
 If you are admitted to the hospital within 24 hours for the same reason, then your copay for the emergency visit is waived.

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the innetwork cost-sharing amount for the part of your stay after you are stabilized.
-If you stay at the out-of-network hospital, your stay will be focus.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the in- network cost-sharing amount for the part of your stay after you are stabilized.
+If you stay at the out-of-network hospital, your stay will be